 You MIGHT get to where you want to go, but it’ll be blind luck if you do.

-Also, your journey will take longer than it could have, as you’ll probably get lost a few times along the way.
+Also, your journey will take longer than it could have, as you’ll probably get lost a few times.

 You may even quit entirely and go back home!

-Make your goal even more powerful by adding a deadline, such as “I’ll run 5k without stopping in three months.”
+Make your goal even more effective by adding a deadline, such as “I’ll run 5k without stopping in three months.”

 Timeframes like this add a little urgency to your endeavors, making it even less likely that you’ll miss workouts along the way.

-While you don’t HAVE to set goals, and many exercisers are happy working out without them.
+Of course, you don’t HAVE to set goals, and indeed, many exercisers are happy working out without them.

-But, if your motivation and willpower need a boost, setting goals can really help.
+However, if your motivation and willpower need a boost, setting goals from any of the above examples can help.